Mangara01/CODECADEMY-SENTIMENT-ANALYSIS/README.md

 ### Text_Message_Analysis.ipynb:

-This notebook contains codes for Sentiment Analysis.
+This notebook contains code to build the machine learning.

 ### clean_nus_sms.csv:

-This csv file contains tables for analysis.
+This csv file contains data for analysis.